 Strategic Management for Sustainability – Executive

 David’s skills and endorsements by others include a variety of core activities which include educational/group facilitation, training, development, project management and public speaking to name a few.

 Amy’s passions include supporting and developing the capacity of individuals and teams, communicating stories and living sustainably.
 Meeting and seeing interpreters work while on a gap year in Canada, combined with an interest in communication and access, and the support of her grandmother, whose stepmother was CODA and interpreter Marie Clatworthy, led Amy to study Auslan.
-Amy gained her NAATI para-professional qualification in 2008, and has been Treasurer for ASLIA SA since 2011.
+Amy gained her NAATI Certified Interpreter in 2018, and is currently the Chairperson for ASLIA SA.
 Amy’s paid and volunteer interests span interpreting, education for sustainability, freshwater ecology, science communication and caring for bushland in the Adelaide Hills.

 A Coda from a multi-generational deaf family of Sydney, Michelle now calls Melbourne home.
 She is a Certified Auslan-English Interpreter, with a keen interest in legal, human services, mental health and community settings, and children’s and musical theatre.
 Michelle holds a Master of Translation and Interpreting Studies, Post Graduate Diploma in Auslan-English interpreting, a Bachelor of Arts/ Communications, is a graduate of AWARD School (Australian Writers and Arts Directors) and is currently studying for her Certificate IV TAE.

 Prior to her professional interpreting career, Michelle was a Marketing Executive at Network Ten, working across the reality and children’s television portfolios, and before that, lived and attended university in the United Kingdom.
 Michelle is Convenor of the World Association of Sign Language Interpreters (WASLI) 2019 Conference.